Ed-Fi-Alliance-OSS/AdminAPI-1.x/.teamcity/readme.md

     git.branch.default = main
     git.branch.specification = +:refs/heads/(*)
                                +:(refs/pull/*/head)

+    # Only necessary for the Admin App Installer project
+    octopus.deployTimeout = 00:30:00  (or lower number of minutes if you prefer) octopus.server = <base URL for your Octopus Deploy server>

+    # Used by both the Web and Installer projects when publishing or deploying
+    azureArtifacts.eedFiBuildAgent.accessToken = <get access token from the Azure Artifacts>
+    azureArtifacts.edFiBuildAgent.userName = <the actual user name in Azure Artifacts>
+    azureArtifacts.feed.nuget = <NuGet feed URL>

     ```

     If pull from an organization, use that organization's name.
 Else use own